Senior Years ProgramsAdd to Favourites

 Imagine is a three-day career-focused program open to students in Year 10.
 Imagine gives students the opportunity to engage in a number of different learning experiences, to assist them in preparation for tertiary study and their future careers.
 Interactive student workshops, group sessions, guest speakers, resumé writing, interview techniques, financial management and investigations into careers of interest, are all components of the program.
 A tour of a Sydney-based university is held on the last day to give students further insight into university life and course options.
 During this program, our students and staff also actively support Dress for Success, a charity which supports disadvantaged women, in need of clothing and career services.

-Australian Business Week (ABW), run in conjunction with Knox Grammar School, provides Year 10 students with an opportunity to gain a deeper understanding of business.
+Be the Change Agent: A Design Thinking Challenge, runs in conjunction with Knox Grammar School, provides Year 10 students with an opportunity to gain a deeper understanding of business.
 The four-day program sees teams of up to ten boys and girls assume management roles and run a virtual company, under the guidance of an experienced mentor.
 Each group is asked to make crucial decisions affecting the company’s performance.
 The aim is to develop teamwork and problem-solving skills.
 It is also a valuable opportunity for students to gain experience working collaboratively with boys.

 4 the Future